Thank you for all your support to our program and community..

 Twenty years later, the program that caters to young members of San Diego American Indian tribes is still going strong.

-Thank you to all our Sponsors at our Annual Banquet!
-Truly, our work together is changing Indian Country.
+Thank you to all our Awardees at our

 If you couldn't make our Fundraiser Banquet Take a small amount of time and sponsor our program with a small (or big) donation.
 You monies will go a long way in helping our students reaching their greatest potential through education!
 Read More>